Macaulay's theorem for vector-spread algebras: Introduction

-The plain of the paper is as follows.
+The paper is organized as the following.
 Section \ref{sec1} contains some preliminaries and notions that will be used in the article.
 We introduce the notion of \textit{${\bf t}$-spread shadow} of a set of monomials of $S$ and the notions of ${\bf t}$\textit{-spread strongly stable set (ideal)} and ${\bf t}$\textit{-spread lex set (ideal)} (Definitions \ref{def:stronglylexset}, \ref{def:stronglylex}).
 The combinatorics of such sets is deeply analyzed in Section \ref{sec2}.
-The key result in the section is Theorem \ref{Thm:BayerVectSpread} which allows us to prove that to every ${\bf t}$-spread strongly stable ideal $I$ one can associate a unique ${\bf t}$-spread lex ideal which shares the same $f_{\bf t}$-vector of $I$ (Corollary \ref{Cor:SubstituteTLex}).
+The key result in the section is Theorem \ref{Thm:BayerVectSpread} which allows us to prove that to every ${\bf t}$-spread strongly stable ideal $I$ one can associate a unique ${\bf t}$-spread lex ideal which has the same $f_{\bf t}$-vector as $I$ (Corollary \ref{Cor:SubstituteTLex}).
 Moreover, we point out why this is not possible for an arbitrary ${\bf t}$-spread monomial ideal.
-Section \ref{sec3} contains the main result in the article which gives the classification of all possible $f_{\bf t}$-vectors of a ${\bf t}$-spread strongly stable ideal (Theorem \ref{thm:main}).
-The classification is obtained by introducing a new operator (Definition \ref{Def:vector-spreadOp}) which, for suitable values of ${\bf t}$, is analog either to the operator $a\longrightarrow a^{\langle d\rangle}$ or to the operator $a\longrightarrow a^{(d)}$ which are involved in the Macaulay theorem and in the Kruskal--Katona theorem, respectively \cite{JT}.
+Section \ref{sec3} contains the main result in the article which gives the classification of all suitable $f_{\bf t}$-vectors of a ${\bf t}$-spread strongly stable ideal (Theorem \ref{thm:main}).
+The classification is obtained by introducing a new operator (Definition \ref{Def:vector-spreadOp}) which, for suitable values of ${\bf t}$, is analog either to the operator $a\longrightarrow a^{\langle d\rangle}$ or to the operator $a\longrightarrow a^{(d)}$ which are involved in Macaulay's theorem and in Kruskal--Katona's theorem, respectively \cite{JT}.
 Finally, in Section \ref{sec4}, as an application of the results in the previous sections, we state an upper bound for the graded Betti numbers of the class of all ${\bf t}$-spread strongly stable ideals with a given $f_{{\bf t}}$-vector (Theorem \ref{thm:upperbound}).
 We prove that the ${\bf t}$-spread lex ideals give the maximal Betti numbers among all ${\bf t}$-spread strongly stable ideals with a given $f_{{\bf t}}$-vector.
-Such a statement generalizes the well--known result proved independently by Bigatti \cite{BAM} and Hulett \cite{HH} for graded ideals in a polynomial ring with coefficient in a field of characteristic zero and afterwards generalized by Pardue \cite{KP} in any characteristic.
+Such a statement generalizes the well--known result proved independently by Bigatti \cite{BAM} and Hulett \cite{HH} for graded ideals in a polynomial ring over a field of characteristic zero and afterwards generalized by Pardue \cite{KP} to any characteristic.
 The article contains some examples illustrating the main results developed using \emph{Macaulay2} \cite{GDS}.